LayZeeDK/github-pages-docusaurus/docs/Tutorials/run-a-supernode.md

 ## Troubleshooting

-### Node warning logs
+### Supernode warning logs
 You can ignore any WARN logs.

-### Node error logs
+### Supernode error logs
 #### `error: L1_STAKE_AMOUNT`
-You need to stake 5000 MXC on MXCL1 contract to run a node as a proposer.
+You need to stake 5000 MXC on MXCL1 contract to run a supernode as a proposer.

 #### `error: L1_ID`
 The block that you want to prove has already been verified, you can ignore this.